petercz1/Simple_PHP_router/README.md

 ## how does it work

-It translates www.yoursite.com/gohere into 'gotothispage.php
+It translates www.yoursite.com/gohere into 'gotothispage.php'